-- (a) Subject to subsections (b) and (c), a A licensee may revoke acceptance of a commercial unit that is part of a performance by the licensor if the nonconformity of the commercial unit is a material breach of the contract and the party accepted the performance: - 38 (1) on the reasonable assumption that the breach would be cured, and it has not been seasonably cured; - 40 (2) during a period of continuing efforts at adjustment and cure, and the breach 41 has not been seasonably cured; or - (3) without discovery of the breach and the acceptance was reasonably induced by
+- (a) A licensee may revoke acceptance of a commercial unit that is part of a performance by the licensor if the nonconformity of the commercial unit is a material breach of the contract and the party accepted the performance: - (1) on the reasonable assumption that the breach would be cured, and it has not been seasonably cured; - (2) during a period of continuing efforts at adjustment and cure, and the breach has not been seasonably cured; or - (3) without discovery of the breach, and the acceptance was reasonably induced by the other party's assurances or by the difficulty of discovery before acceptance. - (b) Revocation is not effective until the revoking party sends notice of it to the other party and is barred if:

-- the other party's assurances or by the difficulty of discovery before acceptance. - 2 (b) Revocation is not effective until the revoking party sends notice of it to the other party 3 and is barred if: - 4 (1) the revocation does not occur within a reasonable time after the licensee 5 discovers or should have discovered the ground for it; - 6 (2) the revocation does not occur before any substantial change in condition or 7 identifiability of the information not caused by the breach of contract; or - 8 (3) the party attempting to revoke acceptance received a substantial benefit or 9 knowledge of valuable informational content from the performance or access, and the benefit or 10 knowledge cannot be returned. - (c) A party that justifiably revokes acceptance: - 12 (1) has the same duties and is under the same restrictions with regard to the 13 information and any documentation or copies as if the party had refused the performance; and - (2) is not obligated to pay the contract price for the performance as to whichrevocation occurred.
+1 (1) the revocation does not occur within a reasonable time after the 2 licensee discovers or should have discovered the ground for it; 3 (2) the revocation does not occur before any substantial change in 4 condition or identifiability of the information not caused by the breach of contract; or 5 (3) the party attempting to revoke acceptance received a substantial benefit 6 or knowledge of valuable informational content from the performance or access, and the 7 benefit or knowledge cannot be returned.
+8 (c) A party that justifiably revokes acceptance: 9 (1) has the same duties and is under the same restrictions with regard to 0 the information and any documentation or copies as if the party had refused the 1 performance; and 2 (2) is not obligated to pay the contract price for the performance as to .3 which revocation occurred.

-16 Uniform Law Source: Section 2A-516; 2-608.
+Uniform Law Source: Section 2A-516; 2-608.
+Reporter's Note:

-- 2. Acceptance obligates the licensee to the terms of the contract, including the payment of any purchase price.
+- 1. Acceptance obligates the licensee to the terms of the contract, including the payment of any purchase price.
 Often, of course, other performance will have already occurred.
-This section deals with revocation of acceptance as to any type of performance, not limited to the revoked acceptance of a tender of delivery that occupies the attention of article 2. - 3.
+This section deals with revocation of acceptance as to any type of performance, not limited to the revoked acceptance of a tender of delivery that occupies the attention of article 2. - 2.
 Subsection (a)(2) adds provisions to deal with an issue often encountered in litigation in software.
 It reduces the importance of when or whether acceptance occurs.
 In cases of continuing efforts to modify and adjust the intangibles to fit the licensee's needs, asking when an acceptance occurred raises unnecessary factual disputes.
 Both parties know that problems exist.
 The question is whether or not the licensee is obligated for the contract price, less a right to damages for breach by the licensor.